UTRcs24/git-learning-remote/journal.md

 assembly rules.
 The stack would simply be a python list that the user has to reserve.
 There will be 31 'registers', all mapped to variables.
 Why make this limited language?
 It could be a way to introduce elementary schoolers and middle schoolers to assembly.
 They wouldn't need to set up any complex tools or worry configuring things on the command-line, nor would they need to worry about unintuitive names for things.
 Just a thought.

+## 06, February, 2025, 16:54
+### First Update in Awhile
+This is the first update I've had in awhile.
+There really hasn't been anything of note to jot down, and as a result, I haven't updated this journal in a minute.
+We've started going over diagrams in class.
+This coupled with the requirements document has given some form to our amorphous blob of a software project.
+With diagrams, I can now more easily piece together what exactly we will need to create, and in what order.
+I also have a better idea of how to code the back-end of things.
+I'm thinking that each user will have a number of fields associated with them in the data base.
+The main Python code will pull this info and use it as needed.
+We are going to call the social media platform MyState.
+As for my other project, I have yet to have much will to work on it considering everything else I'm already doing.
+I plan on working on it a bit more as summer approaches.
+I at least want all of the design finished by April so that I can know exactly what technologies I need to learn how to use.